warrengb/BlazorTSInterop/README.md

 }
 ```

->Isolated models support the IAsyncDisposable with the DisposeAsync to cleanup module resources when no longer needed.<br>
+>Isolated models support the IAsyncDisposable with the DisposeAsync to cleanup module resources when no longer needed.
->Module is loaded after first render by the OnAfterRenderAsync method.<br>
+>Module is loaded after first render by the OnAfterRenderAsync method.
->ModulePrompt demonstrates calling the static method ScriptPrompt.<br>
+>ModulePrompt demonstrates calling the static method ScriptPrompt.
->ModuleAlert demonstrates calling another exported method from the same module.<br>
+>ModuleAlert demonstrates calling another exported method from the same module.

 >Notice module appends an unique parameter Version tag when loaded:
 >
 ```csharp
 ...